raymon-ai/raymon/docs/gettingstarted/profiling.rst

 -----------------
 Defining a model profile is done by first defining its structure and then building it with some data.

 The code snippet below illustrates for to build a :code:`ModelProfile` based on a :code:`DataFrame`.
 As can be seen, the profile tracks all the model's inputs, outputs, actuals and scores (evaluations).
-It also reduces the absulute error to the mean absolute error.
+It also reduces the absolute error to the mean absolute error.

 Note the use of the :meth:`raymon.profiling.extractors.structured.generate_components` function on line 11.
-This method generates a component for every column in the input Dataframe.
+This method generates a component for every column in the input DataFrame.

 .. code-block:: python
     :linenos: